 At that point, this second fiddle might not even be in the band.

-This article appears in the Feb.
-7, 2013, edition of National Journal Daily.
+This article appears in the February 7, 2013, edition of NJ Daily.